SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    >    This is why hash join can only hanlde equi-join and natural join.

-   NOTE: The hash algorithms used in split and hash index building should be different but applied to the join columns.
+   NOTE: The hash algorithms used in split and hash index building should be different but both applied to the join columns.

 4. Detailed algorithm